JGNN

 the received representation, where aggregation typically consists of a weighted average per

 the normalized adjacency matrix's edge weights.
-For symmetric normalization, this the
+For symmetric normalization, the

 weighted sum is compatible with spectral graph signal processing.
 The operation to perform